 Estonia, Latvia, Lithuania and Poland are all members of the European Union and the Western military alliance NATO, unlike Ukraine.

 The two Baltic presidents also condemned the Kremlin's move to annex Crimea from Ukraine.
-The government in Washington has said it is preparing afresh round of sanctions
+The government in Washington has said it is preparing a fresh round of sanctions in response.

 Earlier this week Biden told Estonian President Toomas Hendrik Ilves that Washington may rotate US military forces into the region to conduct ground and naval training excercises.